Digitization of Scalar Fields for Quantum Computing: Symmetric Quantum Fourier Transform

 determined only by the value of the $x$ register.
 This dependence suggests that it should be applied prior to the transformation to Fourier space.
 Indeed, this phase can be implemented with a single layer of single-qubit phase gates.
 With the usual definition of $R(\theta) = $ and defining $M = \sum\limits_{j = 0}^{n-1} 2^j$, the symmetric QuFoTr may be written as:

 Note that the swap network conventionally required to reverse the qubit orderings in Fourier space is neglected as written here.
 This reversal (and the one appearing in the inverse symmetric QuFoTr returning the calculation to position space) will be implemented instead by simply reading the qubits backwards when applying the $\bar{\Pi}^2$ operator in momentum space.
-This can be notated as inverting the inputs and outputs to the operator in momentum space or, equivalently, flipping the momentum-space operator itself, as shown in Fig.~\ref{fig:HOphiC3}.
+This reading inversion is notated by crossing qubit lines so that e.g., the first qubit is associated with the last input to the momentum phase gate as shown in Fig.~\ref{fig:HOphiC3}.
 In this way, two depth-$n_Q$ swap networks (per lattice site and per Trotter step) each containing $\lfloor{ \frac{n_Q}{2} }\rfloor \lceil{\frac{n_Q}{2} }\rceil + \lfloor{\frac{n_Q-1}{2}}\rfloor \lfloor{\frac{n_Q}{2}}\rfloor$ swap gates can be removed from the quantum circuit with an addition of negligible classical preprocessing.

-In application to scalar field theory, where the $\tilde{\phi}$ and $\tilde{\Pi}$ operators (in position and conjugate-momentum space, respectively) can be written as tensor products of single-qubit operators leading to only 2-qubit operators in the free Hamiltonian, the advantage of the symmetric QuFoTr is dominantly aesthetic (and potentially experimentally-convenient) as the operator structure applied in position and momentum space is identical, as shown in section \ref{subsec:HONoise} for a free HO.
+In application to scalar field theory, where the $\tilde{\phi}$ and $\tilde{\Pi}$ operators (in position and conjugate-momentum space, respectively) can be written as tensor products of single-qubit operators leading to only 2-qubit operators in the free Hamiltonian, the advantage of the symmetric QuFoTr is dominantly aesthetic (and potentially experimentally-convenient) as the operator structure applied in position and momentum space is identical, as shown in Sec.~\ref{subsec:HONoise} for a free HO.
 Had the standard QuFoTr been used, single-qubit diagonal gates would also be present in the Fourier-space implementation of $\tilde{\Pi}^2$, a factor of 2 fewer single-qubit rotations than needed to symmetrize the QuFoTr and its inverse.
 However, when all $k$-body operators with $k\leq n$ are required to implement phases in Fourier space (as is the case when a finite-difference or polynomially-corrected operator is chosen for $\tilde{\Pi}$), use of the symmetric QuFoTr results in removal of all operators with odd values of $k$, or roughly a factor of 2 reduction in the exponential (in $n_Q$) number of operators required for a Pauli decomposition of the necessary phases.